shaminchokshi/less-tokens/README.md

 ### Seeing what changed

-Pass `return_detail=True` to get a breakdown of every zone, useful for debugging:
+Pass `return_detail=True` to get a breakdown of every zone — useful when you're debugging why an output contract broke:

 ```python
 result = compress_structured(